-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes State Building Code The Town of Orange has adopted the 8 th Edition of the State Building Code.
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status State Building Code The Town of Orange has adopted the 8 th Edition of the State Building Code.
 Entire Town but applies to new construction or substantial renovations only.
 Effective for new buildings or substantial renovations only.
 Continue to ensure compliance with the Massachusetts State Building Code: The Building Inspector should ensure that all new construction complies with the appropriate seismic requirements of the State Building Code.
-None.
+Recommended in 2005 plan.
+Still Relevant.
 Debris Management Plan A debris management plan could be developed.
 Entire town.
 Effective.
 Consider participation in the creation of a Regional Debris Management Plan.
+Recommended in 2005 plan.
 Still Relevant.
 Also consider debris management alternatives on a sub-regional scale.
 Shelters Shelters have been identified for victims of earthquakes in Orange.
 Entire town.
 Effective.
-Ensure that identified shelters have sufficient back-up utility service in the event of primary power failure.
-As of 2005 all designated shelters have a back-up power supply.
 Ensure that back-up generators are maintained properly and ready to be used during an emergency.
+New recommendation.
+All designated shelters have a back-up power supply.